FAQs for Parents

 - Be prepared for potential workplace and child care changes.
 If there is an outbreak and your employer or your child’s daycare/school need to temporarily close, have a plan in place for how you will handle this change.

-- Buying and wearing masks: Unless you have been told by your doctor that your child should wear a mask because of a chronic medical condition, masks are not necessary.
-They are effective only for those who are sick to help prevent the spread of disease.
+- Unless you have been told by your child’s health care provider that your child should not wear a mask because of a chronic medical condition, children over 2 years old should wear a mask when in public.